-Get your early bird pass to Disrupt 2020 — only 4 days left – TechCrunch
+Get your early-bird pass to Disrupt 2020 — only 4 days left – TechCrunch

-You have just four days left to access the complete Disrupt 2020 experience for best possible price.
-You can save up to $300 with early bird pricing, but that’s a fleeting opportunity.
+You have just four days left to access the complete Disrupt 2020 experience for the best possible price.
+You can save up to $300 with early-bird pricing, but that’s a fleeting opportunity.
 Get it in gear and buy the Disrupt pass of your choice before the deadline expires August 7 at 11:59 p.m.
 (PT).

 We’re celebrating 10 years of Disrupt, and while the need to take this milestone online changes things a bit, we’re stoked that this virtual Disrupt, which runs September 14-18, will be the largest and most accessible ever.

 And plenty of things won’t change — like the quality and profusion of world-class speakers, panel discussions, interviews and Q&A sessions.
-Here’s a sneak peek at the Disrupt agenda featuring just some of the speakers and topics on tap.
+Here’s a sneak peek at the Disrupt agenda, featuring just some of the speakers and topics on tap.
 Ready?
 Begin!

 How Things Get Built in the Middle of a Pandemic

 How has COVID-19 impacted how and where the stuff we use gets built?
-We’ll hear from Anker CEO Steven Yang and Chrysalis Cloud CEO/former HAX Partner Kate Whitcomb to learn more about how the world of manufacturing has had to adapt in 2020 and what might lay ahead.
+We’ll hear from Anker CEO Steven Yang and Chrysalis Cloud CEO/former HAX partner Kate Whitcomb to learn more about how the world of manufacturing has had to adapt in 2020 and what might lay ahead.

 How to Craft your Pitch Deck for 2020